 April 21, 2021 – Pork Cooking Demo with Phyllis Ferguson, TN Pork Producers Association to cook pork nachos.
 Registration is closed.

 May 6, 2021 – Dairy Cooking Demo with Cindy Cooper, The Dairy Alliance to make five different smoothies.
-Registration is now open until May 3, 2021 at tiny.utk.edu/dairydemo.
+Registration is now closed.

 June 24, 2021 – Mediterranean Cooking Demo with Kristen Johnson, PhD, RDN, Assistant Professor, Family and Consumer Sciences.
-Registration is not currently open.
+Registration is now closed.

 The National Drug and Alcohol Facts Week marks its 11th anniversary March 22-28, 2021, encouraging communities around the country to Shatter the Myths about substance use and addiction.
 NDAFW is a joint initiative of the National Institute of Drug Abuse (NIDA) and the National Institute of Alcohol Abuse and Alcoholism (NIAAA), which are both part of the National Institutes of Health (NIH).
 NDAFW is an annual, week-long observance in which local educational events link teens with science-based facts about drugs and alcohol.
 This is a great chance to engage youth in a dialogue about the science of drug use and addiction among youth.
 It provides an opportunity to bring together scientists, students, educators, healthcare providers, and community partners – to help advance the science, so that we can improve the prevention and awareness of substance misuse in our own communities and nationwide.

 Follow along the activity calendar to observe this national event here.

 What better way to celebrate National Nutrition Month than with a 30 day activity guide!
 Follow along the guide for simple ways you can celebrate.
 There are links to recipes and resources throughout the guide.
 Check out the guide here.